owid/etl/docs/guides/wizard.md

 ### Others
 - **Dataset Explorer**: A tool to explore the datasets in the ETL catalog.
 You can check the step dependancies and its metadata.
 If it is a Garden step, you can also perform some actions with it.
 - **Entity Harmonizer**: Harmonize the entity names of a table.
 Mostly useful to standardise country names.
-An alternative to [../our CLI](etl-cli/#etl-harmonize).
+An alternative to [our CLI](../etl-cli/#etl-harmonize).

 ## Adding new functionalities to Wizard
 The code for the Wizard lives in [`apps/wizard`](https://github.com/owid/etl/tree/master/apps/wizard).
 It is a streamlit app, you can also run it with `streamlit run apps/wizard/app.py`.